ICTQual Level 4 Diploma in Telecom Engineering 120 Credits – One Year

 Route for Experienced and Competent Candidates

-- Knowledge and Understanding: Centres must ensure that the candidate is familiar with all the course’s learning outcomes.
+- Knowledge and Understanding: Centres must ensure that the learner is familiar with all the course’s learning outcomes.
 If necessary, a skills gap assessment may be conducted to determine if any additional learning is required.

-Both routes ensure that candidates either gain the necessary knowledge through training or demonstrate their existing competency to achieve the ICTQual Level 4 Diploma in Telecom Engineering.
+Both routes ensure that learner either gain the necessary knowledge through training or demonstrate their existing competency to achieve the ICTQual Level 4 Diploma in Telecom Engineering.
 This flexible approach caters to both new learners and experienced professionals seeking formal certification.